tallesl/net-Query/README.md

 ## Thread safety

-If you let `ManualClosing` to `False` you can safely share the object between threads, else state comes to play and you shouldn't use it across different threads.

-Query should be lightweight enough to be instantiated as needed during the lifetime of your application (such as one per request).
+Query isn't thread safe, but it should be lightweight enough to be instantiated as needed during the lifetime of your application (such as one per request).

 [build]:                                   https://ci.appveyor.com/project/TallesL/net-Query
 [build-img]:                               https://ci.appveyor.com/api/projects/status/github/tallesl/net-Query